hemmerling/windows-configuration/README.md

 registry   - Registry command for 64-bit Win8.1, so that either
              WSH 64-bit or 32-bit is callled.
-             Necessary for use with "Hewlett-Packard Quality Manager 12.20", to access the OTA interface.
+             Necessary for use with "Hewlett-Packard Quality Manager 12.20", to access it by a VBScript script, via the 32-bit OTA interface.